 - Lead law and motion attorney and integral part of the litigation team that secured a $30 million settlement on behalf of a client who suffered a massive traumatic brain injury, vision loss, and incurred a lifetime of care after the driveshaft of a truck in front of her vehicle dislodged, ricocheted off the roadway, and rocketed through the client’s windshield, striking her in the face with massive force.

 - Lead law and motion attorney in the case of a client who fell through an uncovered, unsecured hole in the roof of a jobsite, fell more than 20 feet to the floor below, and suffered a massive traumatic brain injury, significantly disabling orthopedic injuries, and will likely be confined to a facility for the rest of his life.
-Following judicial reference, the matter result in a $67 million judgment, with the firm now pursuing a bad faith case against the contractor’s insurer for its failure to settle when provided with the opportunity to do so within policy limits.
+Following judicial reference, the matter result in a $67 million judgment, with the firm pursuing, and ultimately settling for significant value, the insurance bad faith case against the insurer that refused to settle when provided with an opportunity to do so.

 - Lead law and motion attorney on a Wyoming insurance coverage dispute in which the Court granted the insureds’ partial summary judgment motion—finding coverage under the policy for a more than $26 million judgment in the underlying case against the insureds.
 The case is Interstate Fire & Casualty Company et al. v.
 Apartment Management Consultants, LLC, et al., Case No. 2:13-CV-00278-ABJ.